 Back down here in the world of everyday spelling mistakes, what are the worst typos you’ve ever seen?

 Many years ago, in a Southeast Asian country, I remember seeing a motorbike with "HOMDA" emblazoned in large letters on the back of the seat.
-I suspect that the misspelling may have had more to do with lawsuit evasion than lazy writing.
+In hindsight, I suspect that the misspelling may have had more to do with lawsuit evasion than lazy writing.

 Time for confession